virtualnobi/MediaFiler/HOWTO-CONFIGURE.md

 In case you want to see a frame from the video instead, you have to install the ffmpeg program and tell MediaFiler where to find it.
 You can install ffmpeg from [https://ffmpeg.org/](https://ffmpeg.org/).

-See section Advanced Settings>Configuration File>ffmpeg in [https://github.com/virtualnobi/MediaFiler/blob/master/HOWTO-USE.md](https://github.com/virtualnobi/MediaFiler/blob/master/HOWTO-USE.md) to learn how to configure MediaFiler to use ffmpeg.
+See section `Advanced Settings>Configuration File>ffmpeg` below on how to configure MediaFiler to use ffmpeg.

 In case you want to be able to view the entire video in a separate window, you have to install a video player (or use a built-in player) and tell MediaFiler where to find it.
 I use VLC, which can be downloaded from [https://www.videolan.org/vlc/](https://www.videolan.org/vlc/).

-See section Advanced Settings>Configuration File>viewer-movie in [https://github.com/virtualnobi/MediaFiler/blob/master/HOWTO-USE.md](https://github.com/virtualnobi/MediaFiler/blob/master/HOWTO-USE.md) to learn how to configure an external program for viewing movies.
+See section `Advanced Settings>Configuration File>viewer-movie` below on how to configure an external program for viewing movies.

 ## Advanced Settings